ArduPilot/apm_planner/README.md

 * Option 3: VS2012 requires a recompile of Qt, but otherwise should work with makefiles and nmake.
 This will not be described here.

-Option 1: VS2010
+Option 1: VS2010 [TODO: Update for Qt5]
 -------

 1. Download MSVc2010 express edition (You need SP1).
 You can get it from the Microsoft website
-2. Download Qt libraries for windows (4.8.6, for MSVC2010) from http://qt-project.org/downloads
+2. Download Qt libraries for windows (5.2.1, for MSVC2010(TODO?)) from http://qt-project.org/downloads
 3. Download and install QtCreator
 4. Download and install msysgit http://msysgit.github.io/
     - Open up git bash